exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 __sleep() is a magic method : it is called an object is being serialized, so that the object may be cleaned.

-In particular, some resources, such as database connexion or files cannot be serialized.
+In particular, some resources, such as database connexions or files cannot be serialized.
 They should be closed, stored as a path, and reopened later with __wakeup().

 The __sleep() method is usually paired with the __wakeup() method.